spiral/docs/stempler/configuration.md

 ];
 ```

-However, it is recommend to use `StemplerBootloader` in order to properly configure the component.
-A number of configuration
+However, it recommended using `StemplerBootloader` to properly configure the component.
+Several configuration options are available.
-options is available.

-> Grammar and Parser configurations are not exposed in current Stempler Bridge version.
+> Grammar and Parser configurations not exposed in the current Stempler Bridge version.

 ### Register custom Directive
 To register custom directive.